 Graduate Assistantship Program

-Each year, the Department of Psychology employs several graduate research assistants.
+Each year, the Department of Psychology employs graduate assistants.
 These graduate students assist faculty members with both teaching and research.
-Graduate research assistants perform a wide variety of duties, depending on faculty needs and on the assistant's skills and background.
-Graduate research assistants cover classes for absent professors; show videotapes to classes; monitor tests; grade homework and tests; enter, code, and analyze data; test subjects in experiments; tutor students; score IQ record forms; keep track of departmental test kits; conduct library searches; assist in teaching laboratory sections of classes; etc. No one graduate assistant is expected to be able to perform all of these duties.
+Graduate assistants perform a wide variety of duties, depending on faculty needs and on the assistant's skills and background.
+Graduate assistants cover classes for absent professors; show videos to classes; monitor tests; grade homework and tests; enter, code, and analyze data; test participants in experiments; tutor students; score measures of psychological assessment; keep track of departmental test kits; conduct library searches; assist in teaching laboratory sections of classes; etc. No one graduate assistant is expected to be able to perform all of these duties.

 Deadline to Submit Materials